 The photos below are from my days as a news and features photographer when I would contribute to an eclectic range of papers and magazines.

 Every photograph or a collection of photos has to tell a story.
 A single image often had many elements going on inside it, or it would be simple but rely on the background knowledge of the viewer to understand it.
 My job was to make the reader appreciate what it was like to have been where I was standing.
 The photo essays were the same, but with more freedom and time to explain to the reader what was going on, what I was experiencing.

 I am an observational photographer.
 That is almost the definition of a documentary photographer or photojournalist.
 I do not expect the bride and groom, or their guests, to behave like paid for models.
 I do not turn up at a wedding with a specific plan for the pictures and force everyone to pose and do things my way.
 I watch what happens, taking pictures as the light and the compositions happen in front of me.

 Of course, a certain amount of posing is required to arrange the formal and group photos that are part of every wedding, but I try to get that over with as quickly as possible, allowing me to concentrate on my real skill - observing and reacting to what I see.

-I have always been friendly, polite and dressed in a suit - that should go without saying.
-So many people (including most other photographers!) seem to hold wedding photographers in low esteem, but I aim to raise the perception of the profession both by my photographs and my behaviour
+I have always been friendly, polite and dressed in a suit - that should go without saying, and I hope to raise the perception of the profession both by my photographs and my behaviour.

 Lothians, Scotland wedding photographer.
 Award winning relaxed, natural documentary photography in Dunbar, North Berwick, Haddington, Musselburgh and Edinburgh.
 Site and Photographs © Simon Grosset / Q Photography Tel: 07860 309161